 Determination of phosphorylation site by mass spectrometry

 Determination of the phosphorylation site on 6xHis-tagged SsbA was performed essentially as described previously (6).
 Briefly, the purified protein (50 mg) was dissolved in 8 M urea, reduced (DTT), carboxyamidomethylated (iodoacetamide) and digested with trypsin.
-The digest was fractionated and the phosphopeptide enrichment was perfomed on PHOS-SelectTM IMAC beads (Sigma).
-The phosphorylation of peptides was analyzed on a LTQ-FT mass spectrometer (Thermo Electron).
-Spectra were acquired in the positive ion mode with acquisition cycle consisting of a full scan in the FT ICR cell, followed by MS/MS scans of the five most intense ions in the linear ion trap.
+The digest was fractionated using into 10 fractions on a Source

+15RPC ST 4.6/100 column (Amersham Pharmacia Biotech) and each 1 ml fraction was subjected to phosphopeptide enrichment using 50 µl PHOS-SelectTM IMAC beads (Sigma).
+The phosphorylation of peptides was analyzed on an LTQ-FT mass spectrometer (Thermo Electron) coupled to an 1100 nano-HPLC system (Agilent Technologies).
+Peptides were separated on an in-house made nano-C18 HPLC column (ID 75µm x 15cm) and ionized by electrospray ionization.
+The mass spectra were acquired in the positive ion mode and MS acquisition cycles consisted of a full scan in the FT ICR cell, followed by MS/MS scans of the five most intense ions in the linear ion trap.
 Resulting mass spectra were searched against the NCBInr database using the Mascot search engine (Matrix Science).

 In vitro phosphorylation assay